nativefier/nativefier/README.md

 - [x] Get rid of micro-packages easily inlined
 - [x] Cleanup pass on cli/app code to make more modern async TS idiomatic
 - [x] More verbose & normal logging everywhere
-- [ ] `test`task: unit & integration tests in parallel, for speed
-- [ ] Disable logging by default in tests & add tasks to enable at any level.
+- [x] Disable logging by default in tests & add tasks to enable at any level.
-      - [ ] Maybe replace loglevel.
-- [ ] ncp async wrapper
-- [ ] Check perms to write dest dir, and error nicely if not writable
 - [ ] Fix icon not showing up on Linux
 - [ ] Add tests & typing
 - [ ] Add coverage report and improve coverage